Efficient Automatic Scheduling of Imaging and Vision Pipelines for the GPU: Abstract

-We achieve this using a hierarchical sampling strategy that groups programs into buckets based on their structural similarity, then samples representatives to be evaluated, allowing us to explore a large space by only considering a subset of the space, and a pre-pass that `freezes' decisions for the lowest cost sections of a program, allowing more time to be spent on the important stages.
-We then apply an efficient cost model combining machine learning, program analysis, and GPU architecture knowledge.
-Our method scales combinatorially better with respect to the deeper nested parallelism required by GPUs compared to previous work.
-We evaluate its performance on a diverse suite of real-world imaging and machine learning pipelines.
-We demonstrate results that are on average 1.66\X faster than existing automatic solutions (up to 5\X), and competitive with what the best human experts were able to achieve in an active effort to beat our automatic results.
+We evaluate our method's performance on a diverse suite of real-world imaging and vision pipelines.
+Our scalability optimizations lead to average compile time speedups of \geomeancompiletimespeedup\Xs (up to \bestcompiletimespeedup\X).
+We find schedules that are on average \autotunespeedup\Xs faster than existing automatic solutions (up to 5\X), and competitive with what the best human experts were able to achieve in an active effort to beat our automatic results.